๐ŸงฌAP Biology

 Nick Sealing by DNA Ligase

-• DNA ligase forms phosphodiester bonds between adjacent nucleotides, sealing the sugar-phosphate backbone
+• DNA ligase forms phosphodiester bonds between adjacent nucleotides, sealing the nicks left after gap filling

-• Joins Okazaki fragments into a continuous lagging strand—without ligase, the strand would remain fragmented
+• Joins Okazaki fragments into a continuous lagging strand.
+Without ligase, the lagging strand would remain a series of disconnected pieces.

-• Requires ATP or NAD+ as an energy source to catalyze bond formation
+• Requires ATP (in eukaryotes) or NAD+ (in prokaryotes) as an energy source to catalyze bond formation

-Compare: DNA Polymerase I vs. DNA Ligase—both work on the lagging strand after initial synthesis, but Pol I fills gaps with nucleotides while ligase seals nicks between existing nucleotides.
-Think of Pol I as adding bricks and ligase as applying mortar.
+Compare: DNA Polymerase I vs. DNA Ligase: both work on the lagging strand after initial synthesis, but Pol I fills gaps with new nucleotides while ligase seals nicks between nucleotides that are already in place.
+Pol I adds the bricks; ligase applies the mortar between them.

 Quality Control: Ensuring Accuracy

-Replication must be extraordinarily accurate—the error rate is approximately 1 in 10910^9 nucleotides.
-This accuracy comes from multiple layers of proofreading and repair.
+Replication must be extraordinarily accurate.
+The final error rate is approximately 1 in 10910^9 to 101010^{10} nucleotides.
+This accuracy comes from multiple overlapping layers of error correction.

 Proofreading and Error Correction

-Compare: Proofreading vs. Mismatch Repair—proofreading happens during synthesis by polymerase itself, while mismatch repair occurs after synthesis by separate enzyme systems.
-Both contribute to replication fidelity, a key concept for understanding mutation rates.
+Compare: Proofreading vs. Mismatch Repair: proofreading happens during synthesis by polymerase itself, while mismatch repair occurs after synthesis by separate enzyme complexes that scan the newly synthesized strand.
+Both contribute to replication fidelity, and understanding their combined effect is key to explaining why mutation rates are so low.

 End Replication: The Telomere Problem